sul-dlss/libsys-airflow/README.md

 # libsys-airflow
 Airflow DAGS for libsys processes and migrating ILS data into FOLIO

+## Dependency Management and Packaging
+Run `pip install -r requirements.txt` to install the dependencies.

 ## Running Locally with Docker
 Based on the documentation, [Running Airflow in Docker](https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html).